anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-A-Visual-History-of-Nobel-Prize-Winner.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="2.-So,-who-gets-the-Nobel-Prize?">2.
-So, who gets the Nobel Prize?<a class="anchor-link" href="#2.-So,-who-gets-the-Nobel-Prize?"> </a></h2><p>Just looking at the first couple of prize winners, or Nobel laureates as they are also called, we already see a celebrity: Wilhelm Conrad Röntgen, the guy who discovered X-rays.
+<h2 id="So,-who-gets-the-Nobel-Prize?">So, who gets the Nobel Prize?<a class="anchor-link" href="#So,-who-gets-the-Nobel-Prize?"> </a></h2><p>Just looking at the first couple of prize winners, or Nobel laureates as they are also called, we already see a celebrity: Wilhelm Conrad Röntgen, the guy who discovered X-rays.
 And actually, we see that all of the winners in 1901 were guys that came from Europe.
 But that was back in 1901, looking at all winners in the dataset, from 1901 to 2016, which sex and which country is the most commonly represented? </p>
 <p>(For <em>country</em>, we will use the <code>birth_country</code> of the winner, as the <code>organization_country</code> is <code>NaN</code> for all shared Nobel Prizes.)</p>
 </div>
 </div>